• 1.jpg

 What is the difference between a high ropes course and a playground?

-A high ropes course is distinct from a playground because it requires restricted access and mandatory supervision.
+A high ropes course requires restricted access and mandatory supervision.
 Unlike playgrounds, which are open-access and governed by EN 1176, ropes courses must comply with EN 15567 and enforce measures like fencing or removing climbing aids to prevent unauthorized use.

 Who is qualified to perform the initial safety inspection?